learn-co-curriculum/html-css-how-the-web-works/README.md

 ## Introduction

-Now that you understand the Learn workflow, we're just about ready to start building your own responsive websites with HTML and CSS.
+Now that we understand the Learn workflow, we're just about ready to start building your own responsive websites with HTML and CSS.
 There's just one little thing: we have to understand a bit about how the web works before we can dive in to _building_ parts of the web.

 ## Overview